 Search online for local businesses that have a resource page.
 Ask those sites if they would consider adding your site to the page.

 Search for the following on Google.
 What you’ll find are businesses in your area that have a resource page.

 Reach out to the owners and ask if they would add your site to their resource page since you’re in the same area.

 This is just the start of our link building strategies.
-We have 5 more innovating link building techniques that we’re releasing in the coming weeks.
-Sign up for our newsletter so you can use these new techniques before your competitors do.
+We recently shared 5 more innovate link building techniques designed to help you build your link profile.

 Other common backlink questions: